rtrajano/arch-i3-usb/README.md

 ### Text editors

-vim and gvim are installed, along with the MiniVim configuration.

-emacs and nano are also installed in the additional presets.
+vim is installed with syntax highligting (vim-polyglot), neovim-lspconfig-git, nvim-cmp, LuaSnip, pyright, autocompletion, and a couple other plugins.

 ### Shell

-fish is the default shell.

-zsh is installed, along with the oh-my-zsh configuration.
+zsh is installed, along with the oh-my-zsh configuration and git, archlinux, and fzf plugins enabled.

+asdf-vm is installed for management of multiple versions of languages.

+Colemak-dh keymap is loaded into the user's home dir and can be activated with the alias `qqq`.

 ### Web browsers

-Firefox is installed.
+Firefox is installed along with ublock origin and dark reader.

-In the additional presets, chromium is also installed, and lynx and elinks are installed for use on the CLI.
+elinks is installed for use on the CLI.

 ### File management